Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Safety Requirements Effectiveness Metrics

 \subsubsection{\textbf{Safety Tracking Error}}

-It is the minimum deviation required between the robot's intended and actual trajectories to prevent collisions with the surrounding environment.
-This can be quantified by the real-time average distance between the robot's target and actual positions \cite{us}, or the lateral offset and yaw angle error \cite{Safety_related_tracking_error_2}.
+{This} is the minimum deviation required between the robot's intended and actual trajectories to prevent collisions with the surrounding environment. {It} can be quantified by the real-time average distance between the robot's target and actual positions \cite{us}, or the lateral offset and yaw angle error \cite{Safety_related_tracking_error_2}.